Debí Tirar Más Fotos: United States

 Debí Tirar Más Fotos debuted at number two on the Billboard 200 for the week of January 18, 2025, behind Lil Baby's WHAM, with 122,000 album-equivalent units (of which only 8,000 were from pure album sales), making it Bad Bunny's seventh top-ten entry on the chart and his first album to not debut atop since YHLQMDLG (2020).
-This was attributed to its off-kilter release on a Sunday as opposed to the industry-standard Friday, resulting in only five tracked days of activity.
+This was attributed to its release on a Sunday as opposed to the industry-standard Friday, resulting in only five tracked days of activity.
 The following week, the album peaked at number one on the Billboard 200, earning 203,500 additional units mostly through streaming activity, with 7,500 from traditional album sales.
 It became Bad Bunny's fourth number-one album, as well as the sixth Spanish language album and the 28th non-English language album to top the chart.

-The album debuted atop the US Top Streaming Albums chart, earning 113,500 streaming-equivalent album units (which consist of 152.16 million on-demand official streams), in its five tracking days.
-It became the largest streaming week for a Latin music album on the chart in over a year.
-The following week, it earned 195,000 streaming-equivalent album units from 264.03 million on-demand official streams and remained atop the Top Streaming Albums for a second week.
 Additionally, it debuted atop both the US Top Latin Albums and Latin Rhythm Albums charts, becoming his ninth number-one album on both charts.
-The album's success was partially attributed to the viral success of the title track on TikTok.

-All of the album's 17 tracks were also charting on the US Billboard Hot 100.
+Seventeen of the album tracks (excluding the U.S.-only vinyl bonus track "Alambre Púa") were also charting on the US Billboard Hot 100.
 With this feat, Bad Bunny became the first Latin artist to attain over 100 song entries on the chart, and the eleventh artist with the most chart entries, totaling up to 113 entries.
 On the Hot Latin Songs chart, all of its tracks were also charting, with ten of its tracks charting in the entirety of the top-10 on the latter chart.

 International markets

 In Spain, the album debuted atop its album chart published by Productores de Música de España, becoming Bad Bunny's sixth consecutive album to peak at number one in the country.
 All of its tracks also charted in the country's accompanying singles chart, with nine of its tracks appearing in the top-10 section.
-In the Netherlands, Debí Tirar Más Fotos debuted at number one on the Dutch Album Top 100, becoming Bad Bunny's first chart-topping project and the 1000th to reach this milestone in the country.
+In the Netherlands, Debí Tirar Más Fotos debuted at number one on the Dutch Album Top 100, becoming Bad Bunny's first chart-topping project and the 1,000th to reach this milestone in the country.
 On the Swiss Albums Chart, the album marked Bad Bunny's second consecutive number-one record in Switzerland after Nadie Sabe Lo Que Va a Pasar Mañana (2023).
+In the United Kingdom, the album debuted on 13.
+However, following the 2026 Grammy Awards and the Super Bowl LX halftime show, the album re-entered 44 and the next week peaked at number 2, barred from the top spot by Olivia Dean's The Art of Loving, becoming his first top 10 album ever in the country.
+Also, In France reached the number one on French Album Charts whit 14,000 equivalent units sold following the halftime show.